-Parque de la Familia in Cochabamba Overview
+Parque de la Familia Overview

-Cost: 8 Bolivianos plus more if you want cotton candy, ice cream, popcorn, or other snacks.
+Cost: 10 Bolivianos plus more if you want cotton candy, ice cream, popcorn, or other snacks.
 It also costs 1 Boliviano to use the restrooms.

 Tour Needed: No